Nethereum/Nethereum.Templates.Siwe/README.md

         }
 ```

-# MAUI and Avalonia examples TBD
+### MAUI and Avalonia examples
+Authentication for Maui and Avalonia will be the similar to Wasm using the Rest Api and SecuredStorage.
+If using an standalone application, the Blazor Hybrid or Avalonia Desktop as an starting point until having a specific example.